-During break, students apply what they are learning about the focus issues and communities at different sites through direct and indirect service as well as advocacy work.
+During break, students apply what they are learning about the focus areas and communities at different sites through direct and indirect service as well as advocacy work.
 An emphasis is placed on reflection throughout the experience and following the students’ return.

 - Urban Poverty: Participants learn about poverty and homelessness in a larger urban area.
 Issues explored in previous trips include hunger and food access, addiction and health.